 Mix the solution in a bucket, spray bottle, pressure sprayer, or soak mesh cages in a large tub, laundry tub, or bucket for about 20 minutes.
 Alternatively, some put their flat-folded cages in a dishwasher, using dishwasher detergent with bleach

 Soak smaller food containers in a sink or laundry tub.
-Some opt for disinfecting wipes.
+Some opt for disposable disinfecting wipes.